What is Dual Diagnosis Treatment and why is it so important?

 There are numerous other mental health conditions with high occurrences of addiction comorbidity.
 For example, most mood disorders such as depression and anxiety are common with individuals that have substance abuse issues.

 In the simplest form, dual diagnosis addiction treatment refers to an addiction treatment program in which patients receive treatments for both addictions as well as their comorbid mental or emotional disorders.
 Put simply, dual-diagnosis treatment incorporates treatment for both addiction and the additional, secondary illness.

 Like most forms of treatment, dual diagnosis programs can be both inpatient or outpatient.
-GenPsych proves outpatient programs to help the patient continue meeting their responsibilities in life while getting the treatment they need.
-Since the addiction in dual diagnosis cases is almost always connected to a mental or emotional disorder in some way, our dual-diagnosis treatment has two main goals: helping the patient overcome their alcohol or drug addiction and managing the mental or emotional disorder so that the severity of symptoms are unlikely to provoke relapse.
+GenPsych provides outpatient programs to help the patient continue meeting their responsibilities in life while getting the treatment they need.
+Since the addiction in dual diagnosis cases is almost always connected to a mental or emotional disorder in some way, our dual-diagnosis treatment has two main goals: to help the patient overcome their alcohol or drug addiction and to manage the mental or emotional disorder so that the severity of symptoms are unlikely to provoke relapse.

 Why is Dual Diagnosis Treatment so Important?

 Dual diagnosis refers to an individual suffering from a secondary mental or emotional disorder and suffering from alcoholism or drug addiction.
 Success in recovery is dependent on receiving adequate treatment for both the addiction and the co-occurring mental disorder.